vetras/ts-express-decorators-wiki/Services.md

    }
 }
 ```

+## Declaring a service

-In second place, create a new file in your services folder.
+Create a new file in your services folder.
 Create a new Class definition and add the `@Service()` annotation on your class.

-Example :
 ```typescript
 @Service()
 export default class MyService {